Phentermine: Absorption

 The pharmacokinetics of phentermine are dose-dependent.
 Peak concentrations of phentermine are reached 6 hours following oral administration of a dose of 15 mg.
 The steady-state levels of phentermine with continuous administration have been found to be around 200 ng/mL in clinical studies.
 The oral bioavailability of phentermine is not affected by intake of a high-fat meal.

 Phentermine is a lipophilic amine that is rapidly absorbed through the gastrointestinal tract following oral ingestion.
 Its weakly basic nature facilitates absorption in the small intestine, where it exists primarily in a non-ionized form at physiological pH.
 Peak plasma concentrations can vary slightly based on formulation (immediate vs. extended-release) and gastric motility.
-The drug’s predictable absorption profile supports once-daily dosing in most therapeutic regimens.

 Distribution

 The volume of distribution of phentermine is 5 L/kg.
 Its plasma protein binding is approximately 17.5%.
-This percentage of 17.5 suggests that a substantial portion of the drug remains unbound and pharmacologically active.
-Because of its lipophilicity and amphetamine-like structure, phentermine readily crosses the blood–brain barrier, contributing to its central nervous system stimulant effects, such as increased alertness and appetite suppression.
-Distribution into fatty tissues may contribute to a moderate duration of action despite limited metabolism.

 Metabolism

 Phentermine undergoes minimal metabolism.
 Only about 6% of an administered dose of phentermine is metabolized.
 It is metabolized to a minor extent by para-hydroxylation, N-oxidation, and N-hydroxylation, followed by conjugation.

-Because phentermine’s metabolism is relatively minor, most of its pharmacologic activity is attributable to the parent compound rather than metabolites.
-The drug is not known to significantly induce or inhibit CYP450 enzymes, suggesting a low potential for clinically meaningful drug–drug interactions.
-Variations in metabolic rate due to hepatic function generally have less effect on overall clearance compared to renal factors.